NavIC

 NavIC: Supported Phones & How is it Better than GPS?

-Qualcomm has been working with ISRO for a while now to develop a location tracking system for India.
+Qualcomm has been working with ISRO for a while now to develop a location-tracking system for India.
 It has been named the Navigation with Indian Constellation (NavIC).
-As a result of this partnership, we are now seeing chipsets from Qualcomm that are NavIC enabled.
+As a result of this partnership, we are now seeing chipsets from Qualcomm that are NavIC-enabled.
 However, how does this NavIC different from traditional GPS?
-Let’s take a detailed look into it.
+Let’s take a detailed look at it.
 We have also discussed when we will see NavIC on phones.

 What is NavIC?

-NavIC is a name given by ISRO to the Indian Regional Navigation Satellite System(IRNSS).
-Now GPS is a global constellation tracking system, but NavIC is a system developed specifically for India, and 1500km around India.
-Now this achievement from ISRO is intended both for Indian civilians, as well as for the armed forces.
-It has a standard positioning service for the civilians and a restrictive service for the defence forces.
-Standard positioning service or SPS allows for a rough location tracking whereas the restrictive service allows for more accurate tracking.
+NavIC is a name ISRO gives to the Indian Regional Navigation Satellite System(IRNSS).
+Now, GPS is a global constellation tracking system, but NavIC is a system developed specifically for India and 1500km around India.
+Now, this achievement from ISRO is intended both for Indian civilians, as well as for the armed forces.
+It has a standard positioning service for the civilians and a restrictive service for the defense forces.
+Standard positioning service, or SPS, allows for rough location tracking, whereas the restrictive service allows for more accurate tracking.

 ISRO NavIC Navigation Satellites